RaquelCC/desafio-penta/README.md

 2. If you don't already have [Node](https://nodejs.org/en/) installed in you computer, download it and install it.
 3. Open the Terminal in the main proyect folder and run `npm install`.
 4. Run the following command line `node .\xmlScript\index.js ../invoices`
 > This command line executes the program (.\xmlScript\index.js) and tells it to scan the following folder (../invoices), **RELATIVE PATH from the folder the program is located in, in this case the xmlScript folder**.
-You could also tell the program to run on a different path, and it would scan the XML files it find, but those fileswould have to have the same structure as those provided for this proyect.
+You could also tell the program to run on a different path, and it would scan the XML files it find, but those files would have to have the same structure as those provided for this proyect.

 ## Second, to display the data in the browser: